microsoft/live-share/docs/use/vs.md

 After downloading and installing Visual Studio Live Share, follow these steps to start a collaboration session and invite a colleague to work with you.

-1. **Sign up for the preview and wait to be accepted**

-    You'll need to be signed up and *accepted* into the preview to be able to share.
-Visual Studio users should use their [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) credentials to sign up.

-    > **Note:** _This step is only necessary in order to "share".
-Anyone can "join" a collaboration session as a guest.
-This makes it easy for folks to work together without everyone needing to explicitly sign up or be accepted into the preview._

-    If you have not done so, **[sign up now!](https://aka.ms/vsls-signup)**

-2. **Sign in**
+1. **Sign in**

-    Once you've been accepted into the preview, sign into Visual Studio Live Share with the credentials you used to sign-up.
+    After installing the Live Share extension, you'll want to sign in to let other collaborators know who you are.
+By default Visual Studio uses your personalization account, so you may be able to skip this step entirely.

     See [sign in](#sign-in) for more details.

-3. **Open a solution, project, or folder**
+2. **Open a solution, project, or folder**

     Open a solution, project, or folder you would like to share in Visual Studio as you would normally (via the file menu, double clicking on the solution file, etc).

-4. **[Optional] Hide or exclude files**
+3. **[Optional] Hide or exclude files**

     If you would prefer to hide or prevent guest access to certain files or folders, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

-5. **Start a collaboration session**
+4. **Start a collaboration session**

     Now, simply click the "Share" button in the upper right hand corner.